sakamies/hash-debug-css/README.md

 Hash debug css
 =============

-Add (conflict) some debug styles to your html with a url hash of #debug
+Add some debug styles to your html with a url hash of #debug

 Usage
 ---